balajib3006/PIC16F877A-Program/docs/README.md

-**Documents**
+# **Documents**

-The folder consist of datasheets, circuit diagram and other related documents for programming the PIC-Genios using PIC16F877A microcontroller
+The folder consist of datasheets, schematicss and other related documents are included as well for reference and create an embedded program for the PIC-Genios developement board using PIC16F877A microcontroller